mighty-gerbils/gerbil/doc/reference/core-builtin.md

   obj := any object
 ```

-Returns true if the object *obj* is an intermed symbol.
+Returns true if the object *obj* is an interned symbol.

 ### interned-keyword?